H-theorem do-conjecture: Abstract

 \section{Abstract}

-A pedagogical formulation of Loschimidt's paradox and H-theorem is presented with basic notation on occupancy on discrete states without invoking collision operators.
-A conjecture, so called {\it H-theorem do-conjecture}, build via invoking causal inference perspective on the dynamical evolution of classical many-particle system on a statistical ensemble.
+A pedagogical formulation of Loschmidt's paradox and H-theorem is presented with basic notation on occupancy on discrete states without invoking velocity collision operators.
+A conjecture, so called {\it H-theorem do-conjecture}, is formulated.
+Causal inference perspective on the dynamical evolution of classical many-particle system is invoked.
+This perspectice introduce a probabilistic view on the state of the system conditioning on the thermodyamic ensemble, i.e., function of state-variables representing the ensemble.
 A numerical simulation of random walkers for deterministic diffusion demonstrate the causal effect of interventional ensemble, showing a dynamical behaviour as a test of the proposed conjecture.
-Moreover, the chosen game like dynamics provides an accessible practical example, named {\it Ising-Conway game}, in order to demonstrate increase in entropy over time, as a toy system of statistical physics.
+Moreover, the chosen game like dynamics provides an accessible practical example, named {\it Ising-Conway Entropy Game}, in order to demonstrate increase in entropy over time, as a toy system of statistical physics.